-- (i) All intragroup exposures and participations between IPS members must be eliminated within the consolidation/aggregation. - (ii) The data provided by the IPS member institutions must be based on the same accounting standards, or an adequate transformation calculation must be conducted. - (iii) The entity responsible for the preparation of the consolidated reports on own funds must perform adequate quality assurance on the data provided by the IPS member institutions and review at regular intervals its own IT systems that are used to prepare the consolidated reporting. - (iv) The minimum frequency of the reporting must be on a quarterly basis (until the implementing technical standards referred to in Article 430(7) of the CRR become applicable). - (v) The reporting must use the COREP templates set out in Annex I of Commission Implementing Regulation (EU) No 680/2014 (until the implementing technical standards referred to in Article 430(7) of the CRR become applicable).
-The reporting on own funds and own funds requirements on an extended aggregated basis must be based on the individual reports on own funds and own funds requirements of the IPS member institutions. - (4) In determining for the purposes of Article 49(3)(a)(v), second sentence, of the CRR whether within an IPS the deduction of the interest owned by cooperative members or legal entities which are not members of the IPS is required, the ECB will not require such deduction provided that the multiple use of elements eligible for the calculation of own funds as well as any inappropriate creation of own funds between the members of the IPS and the minority shareholder, when it is an institution, is eliminated.
-The ECB will take into account: - the extent to which minority interests that are held by institutions which are not members of the IPS are included within the calculation of own funds at the consolidated/aggregated level; - (ii) whether the minority interests are implicitly included in the total own funds of the institutions that own the minority interests; - (iii) whether the IPS applies Articles 84, 85 and 86 of the CRR when calculating the own funds on a consolidated/extended aggregated basis regarding the minority interests that are held by institutions which are not IPS members.

-5. RECOGNITION OF INSTITUTIONAL PROTECTION SCHEMES FOR PRUDENTIAL PURPOSES (Article 113(7) of the CRR)
+- (ii) the The data provided by the IPS member institutions must be based on the same accounting standards, or an adequate transformation calculation must be conducted; - (iii) the The entity responsible for the preparation of the consolidated reports on own funds must perform adequate quality assurance on the data provided by the IPS member institutions and review at regular intervals its own IT systems that are used to prepare the consolidated reporting; - (iv) the The minimum frequency of the reporting must be on a quarterly basis; (until the implementing technical standards referred to in Article 430(7) of the CRR become applicable). - (v) the The reporting must use the COREP templates set out in Annex-I of Commission Implementing Regulation (EU) No-680/2014- (until the implementing technical standards referred to in Article 430(7) of the CRR become applicable).
+The reporting on own funds and own funds requirements on an extended aggregated basis must be based on the individual reports on own funds and own funds requirements of the IPS member institutions. - (vi) For IPSs whose members were granted the permission under Article 49(3) of the CRR before the finalisation of this Guide and that have not yet been required to provide COREP templates with the envisaged frequency, the first reference date for reporting in accordance with the reporting requirements defined in this paragraph shall be 30 June 2017. - (4) In determining for the purposes of Article-49(3)(a)(v), second sentence, of the CRR whether within an IPS the deduction of the interest owned by cooperative members or legal entities which are not members of the IPS is required, the ECB will not require such deduction provided that the multiple use of elements eligible for the calculation of own funds as well as any inappropriate creation of own funds between the members of the IPS and the minority shareholder, when it is an institution, is eliminated.
+The ECB will take into account: - the extent to which minority interests that are held by institutions which are not members of the IPS are included within the calculation of own funds at the consolidated/aggregated level; - (ii) whether the minority interests are implicitly included in the total own funds of the institutions that own the minority interests; - (iii) whether the IPS applies Articles_84, 85 and 86 of the CRR when calculating the own funds on a consolidated/extended aggregated basis regarding the minority interests that are held by institutions which are not IPS members. - 5.
+RECOGNITION OF INSTITUTIONAL PROTECTION SCHEMES FOR PRUDENTIAL PURPOSES (Article 113(7) of the CRR)

-This paragraph sets out the specific criteria the ECB will follow when assessing individual applications for the prudential permission referred to in Article 113(7) of the CRR by supervised credit institutions that are members of an IPS.
+This paragraph sets out the specific criteria the ECB will follow when assessing individual applications for the prudential permission referred to in Article-113(7) of the CRR by supervised credit institutions that are members of an IPS.

-The ECB will grant permission to institutions, on a case-by-case basis, not to apply the requirements of Article 113(1) of the CRR to exposures to counterparties with which the institution has entered into an IPS and to assign a 0% risk weight to those exposures, provided that the conditions set out in Article 113(7) of the CRR are fulfilled.
+The ECB will grant permission to institutions, on a case-by-case basis, not to apply the requirements of Article-113(1) of the CRR to exposures to counterparties with which the institution has entered into an IPS and to assign a 0% risk weight to those exposures, provided that the conditions set out in Article-113(7) of the CRR are fulfilled.